mosaic-design-system/docs/src/components/navigation-bar.md

       ## Using a Navigation Bar

+      ### Navigation items

-      When users click or tap a bar item, they are taken to the top-level destination associated with it and that item appears selected.
-Navigation bar destinations are always represented by icons that indicate the content or the nature of a destination.
+      Each item on a **Bar** takes the user to the top-level destination associated with it, and that item then appears selected. **Navigation** bar destinations are always represented by icons and labels that indicate the content or the nature of a destination (see below for more information on using labels and icons effectively).

+      **Navigation bars** can contain up to 5 items.
+If there are more items, then the fifth item should become a "More" button, which displays a separate menu of the additional items.

+      ### Bar positioning

+      **Navigation bars** must be fixed to the bottom of the screen, i.e. when the page content is scrolled, the **Bar** remains visible.
+They run horizontally across the bottom of the screen, but do not scroll or move horizontally.

+      ### Icons

+      Icons alone should never be used, as icons may not be universally known and will automatically exclude users that do not known what they mean.

+      Bar icons can include [**Chips**](/components/chips) to convey information about the associated destination, such as a count.
+When **Chips** are used in this way, they must be placed centrally, underneath a bar item.

+      ### Labels

       In addition, they must always include text labels.
-Icons alone should never be used, as icons may not be universally known and will automatically exclude users that do not known what they mean.
 Text labels should provide short, meaningful descriptions and provide an alternative way for users to understand an icon’s meaning.
 Labels should not be truncated and wrapping long labels should be avoided when possible.

-      Navigation Bars can contain up to 5 items.
-If there are more items, then the fifth item should become a "More" button, which displays a separate menu of the additional items.

-      Navigation Bars must be fixed to the bottom of the screen, i.e. when the page content is scrolled, the bar remains visible.
-Also, they do not scroll or move horizontally.

-      Bar icons can include Chips \[link to Chips component page] to convey information about the associated destination, such as a count.
-When Chips are used in this way, they must be placed centrally, underneath a bar item.

-      Navigation bars are placed at the bottom of the screen and always runs horizontally along the bottom of a page.
+      ### Drawer

-      As mention above, bars can also be used with a Drawer component.
+      As mentioned above, **Bars** can also be used with a **Drawer** component.
 This supports your navigation structure if you have secondary destinations or additional actions.
-However, a drawer is unnecessary if there are no secondary destinations or actions in your application.
+However, a **Drawer** is unnecessary if there are no secondary destinations or actions in your application.

+      ### Bars on other devices

-      When moving from a small screen to a larger display, bars transform into a Navigation Rail component, while still providing the same access but in a way that's suitable for larger screens.
-However, the Navigation Rail and Navigation Bar should not be used together.
+      When moving from a small screen to a larger display, **Bars** transform into a **Navigation rail** component.
+The **Rail** provides the same access as a **Bar**, but in a way that's suitable for larger screens. **Rails** and **Bars** should never appear on the same page together.
     icon: file_invoice
   - title: Code
     hook: code